pbdtools/xfds/docs/files/input.md

+!!! note
+    This page provides examples for how to write FDS files.
+However, all file listed under the `xfds.render.files` in the config file will have access to the template syntax described below.

 !!! example
     All the input and output files on this page can be found in the [xFDS Examples directory](https://github.com/pbdtools/xfds/tree/main/examples).

 xFDS allows you to add more features to your FDS input files using the [Jinja template syntax](https://jinja.palletsprojects.com/en/3.1.x/templates/).
 While this page covers a high level overview of the Jinja syntax, the user is encouraged to read the Jinja documentation for more information.

 xFDS uses Jinja's default delimeters.
-They are
+They are:

 - `{{ ... }}` indicates an **expression**.
 This can be a variable, calculation, or a function call.
 - `{% ... %}` indicates a **statement** such as if/else conditionals and loops.